cirruslabs/cirrus-ci-docs/docs/support.md

 ## Priority Support Pricing

-As a company grows, engineering team tend to accumulate knowledge operating and working with Cirrus CI and other services/software provided by Cirrus Cabs, therefore there is less effort needed to support each new seat from our side.
+As a company grows, engineering team tend to accumulate knowledge operating and working with Cirrus CI and other services/software provided by Cirrus Labs, therefore there is less effort needed to support each new seat from our side.
 On the other hand, Cirrus CI allows to [bring your own infrastructure](guide/supported-computing-services.md) which increases complexity of the support.
 As a result we reflected the above challenges in a [tiered pricing model](https://www.rebilly.com/blog/subscription-business-pricing-formulas/#tiered) based on a seat amount and a type of infrastructure used: